What is tuberculosis?

 - Who live or work in close contact with people who are at high risk

-For skin testing in children, the American Academy of Pediatrics recommends testing:
+In children, the American Academy of Pediatrics recommends testing:

 - If the child has an X-ray that looks like TB

-- For children with HIV
+- For children living with HIV

 - For children receiving medicines that suppress the immune system